ikeyike/bike-share-analysis/README.md

 I used SQL on Google’s BigQuery platform to combine and clean the data.
 Below is an outline of my process:

-I created a dataset called tripdata_2021_to_2022 and imported the 12 CSV files as 12 separate monthly tables in the dataset.
+I created a dataset called tripdata_2021_to_2022 and imported 12 CSV files as 12 separate monthly tables in the dataset.
 I then combined all 12 monthly tables into one table containing all bike trip data from NOV 2021 to OCT 2022.

 ![Screen Shot 2022-12-19 at 12 02 59 AM](https://user-images.githubusercontent.com/121066858/209036295-2d60b8c2-0542-4c11-ba36-e8313d2ffdac.png)